-Due to popularity of my Crochet Book/Tablet Holder Patterns (Series includes an Owl, Frog, Unicorn and other designs) I’ve decided to create a FREE mini version of this crochet pattern for mobile/cell phones.
+Due to popularity of my Crochet Book/Tablet Holder Patterns (Series includes an Owl, Frog, Unicorn and other designs for adults and teenagers) I’ve decided to create a FREE mini version of this crochet pattern for mobile/cell phones.

 I have thought a lot about in what direction I should go with Crochet Arcade in 2018 and I’ve decided that my mission will be to provide good quality and easy to understand patterns as well as to teach how to crochet and how to read crochet patterns to as many people as possible.